 The Model 205 Dual Beam Ozone Monitor™ was designed for even higher precision and faster response time than our popular Model 202.
 Data may be output as frequently as every 2 s, making it ideal for vertical profiling using balloons or aircraft measurements where high temporal resolution is required.
 For a given averaging time, the Model 205 has a higher precision (better than 1 ppb for 10 s averaging) and a more stable baseline than the Model 202.
 The Model 205 has all of the features of the Model 202 single beam instrument, including a real time clock; averaging times of 10 s, 1 min, 5 min and 1 h; an internal data logger; serial and analog data outputs; and a backup air pump to protect against data loss in the field.
 The Model 205 Ozone Monitor has been designated as a Federal Equivalent Method (FEM) by the EPA.

-Ozone Monitor: Model 211 Scrubberless (World's Most Accurate Ozone Monitor)
+Ozone Monitor: Model 211 Scrubberless (FEM, World's Most Accurate Ozone Monitor)

 The new Model 211 Scrubberless Ozone Monitor uses the proven ultraviolet (UV) absorption method in combination with an innovative gas-phase scrubber technology to measure ozone virtually free from interferences.
 In the reference mode, the instrument uses the reaction between ozone and nitric oxide (NO) to selectively remove ozone from the sample.
 The instrument is ideally suited for measurements of ozone in heavily polluted air where interference is likely from particulates, mercury, or VOCs.
 The new Model 211 combines the stability of our proven dual beam ozone monitors with our selective scrubber technology to provide highly accurate ozone measurements in the most polluted air.

 GPT Scrubberless Module™ for Thermo and Teledyne-API Ozone Monitor Conversions